autonomousvision/unimatch/README.md

 }
 ```

-This work is a substantial extension of our previous GMFlow (CVPR 2022, Oral) paper, please consider citing GMFlow as well if you found this work useful in your research.
+This work is a substantial extension of our previous conference paper GMFlow (CVPR 2022, Oral), please consider citing GMFlow as well if you found this work useful in your research.

 ```
 @inproceedings{xu2022gmflow,
-      title={GMFlow: Learning Optical Flow via Global Matching}, author={Xu, Haofei and Zhang, Jing and Cai, Jianfei and Rezatofighi, Hamid and Tao, Dacheng}, booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition}, pages={8121--8130},
+  title={GMFlow: Learning Optical Flow via Global Matching}, author={Xu, Haofei and Zhang, Jing and Cai, Jianfei and Rezatofighi, Hamid and Tao, Dacheng}, booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition}, pages={8121-8130}, year={2022}
-      year={2022}
 }
 ```